JustinBJo/TUDCSE/CSE2525_DM/lecture3.md

   - When used on maps it is an (extreme) lower bound on the actual distance

 #### Cosine
-Measures the angle between two vectors
+Measures the angle between two vectors.<br>
+Cosine only looks at the direction of vectors, not at the length of these vectors.

 ![img_11.png](images/img_11.png)